flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 This is straightforward, functions are a continuous string started by a lowercase letter and containing lowercase letters and numbers.
 We just have to parse this.

+We reference the `math.h` header and add the functions supplied there.
+We also add an error function which reports an error message if a function is called with a value outside its domain.

 #### [Ex 4-6](./Exercises/Ex4_3-7/calculator.c)